Paris Jackson (Canadian football)

-Paris Jackson (born July 24, 1980) is a former professional Canadian football slotback who last played for the Edmonton Eskimos of the Canadian Football League.
-He was originally drafted sixth overall by the BC Lions in the 2003 CFL Draft and signed with the team on August 30, 2003.
+Paris Jackson (born July 24, 1980) is a Canadian former professional football slotback who played in the Canadian Football League (CFL).
+He was selected sixth overall by the BC Lions in the 2003 CFL draft, and signed with the team on August 30, 2003.
 He played college football for the Utah Utes from 2001 to 2002.

-High school years
+Early life

 Jackson was team captain at Carson Graham Secondary School in North Vancouver.
 In his senior year, he set the school's single-game record for most rushing yards and touchdowns, and accumulated 2,138 rushing yards and 24 touchdowns.

 College career

 Jackson attended Butte College in California in 2000, where he was an All-Conference player, recording 35 receptions for 899 yards and 8 touchdowns.
 He then transferred to the University of Utah, where he majored in sociology.
 In 2002, he caught 43 passes in 11 games, finishing second on the team in receiving with 553 yards, and third in scoring with 6 touchdowns.
 He received an honourable mention for Conference All-Star.